 Marie Sklodowska-Curie Postdoctoral Fellowships

-The Marie Skłodowska-Curie Actions (MSCA), established by the European Union/European Commission, are a major European research initiative designed to support interdisciplinary research and international exchange.
-The MSCA includes a postdoctoral fellowship scheme, which is divided into two types: 1) European and 2) Global.
-For more information, please see the MSCA website.
+The Marie Skłodowska-Curie Actions (MSCA), established by the European Commission, are a major European research initiative designed to support interdisciplinary research and international exchange.
+The MSCA includes a postdoctoral fellowship scheme, which is divided into 1) European and 2) Global postdoctoral fellowships.

 Photo: Elsa Clavé